Sidebar Sidebar Sidebar

 Durability

 Ceramic has been used in pottery for thousands of years.
-Your ancestors were crafting ceramics long ago, and the only reason we even know that is because of its main selling point: durabilty.
+Your ancestors were crafting ceramics long ago, and the only reason we even know that is because of its main selling point: durability.
 Ceramic tiles will last for years to come, but there are actually different grades of durability depending on your choice.

 Tile manufacturers rate the ceramic tiles using the Porcelain Enamel Institute (PEI) abrasion test.
 This tests their hardness, so look out for these numbers when shopping for your bathroom tiles.